easyhoffman/easyhoffman/README.md

 ### Full-Stack Web Developer
 ##
-Currently studying Computer Engineering at UFRJ.
+Currently studying Computer Engineering and doing an Internship at Economapas as Full Stack Web Developer.
 Always up for learning and growing !

 # The Tolls I use
 </div>